 Do not breast-feed.
 It is not known if KALETRA can be passed to the baby through your breast milk and whether it could harm your baby.
 Also, mothers with HIV-1 should not breast-feed because HIV-1 can be passed to the baby in the breast milk.

-Common side effects of KALETRA include diarrhea, nausea, stomach area (abdominal) pain, feeling weak, vomiting, headache, or upset stomach.
+Common side effects of KALETRA include diarrhea, nausea, increased fats in blood (triglycerides or cholesterol), or vomiting.
 These are not all of the possible side effects of KALETRA.